 Emerson Point Preserve is a 365 acre preserve located at the tip of Snead Island in western Palmetto.
-At Emerson Point, visitors can take in the beauty of Florida's wildlife and native plant communities while exploring both prehistoric and historic sites.Choose to start, finish, or center your holiday on a trip to Emerson Point Preserve by using our Palmetto vacation generator.
+At Emerson Point, visitors can take in the beauty of Florida's wildlife and native plant communities while exploring both prehistoric and historic sites.Choose to start, finish, or center your holiday on a trip to Emerson Point Preserve by using our Palmetto route planner.

 Historical resources include the Portavant Temple Mound, southwest Florida's largest Native American Temple Mound, and the surrounding midden complex.
 A Welcome/Ranger Station is open Friday and Saturday for visitors to the preserve.